fr440305/usochat/README.md

 The dependent package(s) is/are:

+-	github.com/gorilla/websocket
--	github.com/gorilla/websocket (An implementation of WebSocket in Golang.)
+--	An implementation of WebSocket in Golang.

 ## Code Style